25prabhu10/notes/docs/Concepts/AWS/AWS_ECS.md

 - Task placement strategies are a best effort
 - When Amazon ECS places tasks, it uses the following process to select container instances:
-  1. Identify the instances that satisfy the CPU, memory, and port requirements in the task definition.
+  1. Identify the instances that satisfy the CPU, memory, and port requirements in the task definition
-  2. Identify the instances that satisfy the task placement constraints.
+  2. Identify the instances that satisfy the task placement constraints
-  3. Identify the instances that satisfy the task placement strategies.
+  3. Identify the instances that satisfy the task placement strategies
-  4. Select the instances for task placement.
+  4. Select the instances for task placement

 ## ECS Task Placement Strategies